Klemet/LANDIS-II-Forest-Roads-Simulation-extension/docs/index.md

 # What does it look like ?
 (Screenshots)

-Here is **an animation representing the evolution of a forest road network simulated by the FRS module**:
+Here is an animation representing the evolution of a forest road network simulated by the FRS module:

 ![](https://raw.githubusercontent.com/Klemet/LANDIS-II-Forest-Roads-Simulation-module/master/screenshots/PythonAnimation_Road_network_output.gif)